rmorse/babel-plugin-jsx-template-vars/README.md

     }
 ]
 ```
-### Telling Mustache that the array is a list (work in progress)
+### Adding the opening + closing list tags (work in progress)

-It's important to signal to Mustache when a list or repeatable element starts and ends - so we can supply array like data when
-generating the render on the server.

-While the plan is to automate this, for now we have a work a workaround using JSX comments, which get transformed to the correct Mustache syntax, e.g.:
+Right now there is no way to automatically insert these tags, so the current workaround is using JSX comments to signal where they should occur:
 ```jsx
     <section class="profile">
         { /* Template Props: list-start: favoriteColors */ }